-Inside the citadel there is an archaeological museum displaying Hittite sculptures.
-The Ulu (Grand) Mosque and the Tas (Stone) Medrese are also important to this region, as they date back to the 15th century, while at Hatuniye and Haznedarli Mosques you can find Ottoman era architecture.
+The citadel of Kahramanmaras houses an archaeological museum, which exhibits Hittite sculptures.
+The Ulu (Grand) Mosque and the Tas (Stone) Medrese are also significant landmarks in the region, dating back to the 15th century.
+Ottoman era architecture can be seen at the Hatuniye and Haznedarli Mosques as well.

-The specialty of the region is famous ice cream made from pure goat's milk and wild orchid roots that grow in nearby mountains.
-Carved wooden furniture, traditional silver and brass works, as well as handcrafted silk are also typical of this area.
-Nature such as hunting, fishing, caving and picnicking are not only found here but popular with tourists who come to see the sights.
+One of the specialties of the region is its famous ice cream, made from pure goat's milk and wild orchid roots that grow in nearby mountains.
+Carved wooden furniture, traditional silver and brass works, and handcrafted silk are also typical of the area.
+The natural beauty of the region, including hunting, fishing, caving, and picnicking, is popular among tourists who come to visit.